Pacific Partnership to End Violence Against Women and Girls

 To achieve this, the Pacific Partnership aims to transform the social norms that allow violence against women and girls to continue; to ensure survivors have access to quality response services; and to support national and regional institutions to meet their commitments to gender equality and prevention of violence against women and girls.
 Working through partners, it will promote equal rights and opportunities for all Pacific people, through innovative approaches to education, access to essential services, and policy development.

-The EUR 22.7 million partnership is primarily by the European Union (EUR 12.7m) that supports all three outcome areas of the programme, with the governments of Australia (EUR 6.2m) and New Zealand ((EUR 3.2m) providing targeted funding to the second outcome supported by UN Women (EUR 0.6m).
-The programme’s three outcome areas are jointly implemented through a partnership between the Pacific Community (SPC) Regional Rights Resource Team (RRRT), Pacific Islands Forum Secretariat (Forum Secretariat) and UN Women Fiji Multi-Country Office (MCO).
+The EUR26.0 million partnership is funded primarily by the European Union (EUR 12.7m) that supports all three outcome areas of the programme, with the governments of Australia (EUR9.5 m) and New Zealand (EUR 3.2m) providing targeted funding to the second outcome supported by UN Women (EUR0.6m).
+The programme’s three outcome areas are led by Pacific Community (SPC), UN Women and the Pacific Islands Forum Secretariat.

 The three key outcome areas follow: